 - The job market is strong.
 Unemployment is at a 50-year low (including minorities).

 - Poverty is down.

 - Wages are up.

 - The gender gap between male and female pay has narrowed.
-(And most of the remaining difference can be attributed to vocational choice, education, experience and hours worked.)
+(And most of the remaining differences can be attributed to vocational choice, education, experience and hours worked.)